Ofiregev/Ex2_oop/README.md

 center = 3347 ms
 shortest path (1,999) = 2 ms

-I couldn't run the program for the bigger graphs because of the size of the file.
+We couldn't run the program for the bigger graphs because of the size of the file.

 *How to open the jar file*